SingleManTH/agiletoolkit.org/docs/core/event-hooks.md

 Note that in this example, the '3' was passed as the 3rd argument, not the 4th.
 `addHook()` automatically recognizes a non-array value as a priority if the array with arguments is omitted.
 Agile Toolkit often uses this kind of overloading to simplify the syntax.

-Hooks with same priority will be executed in the same order they have been added.
-To reverse this order use negative priority.
+Hooks with the same priority will be executed in the same order they have been added.
+To reverse this order use negative priority:

     // Returns array('hello', 'world');